huangm29/SpecAI/README.md

 SpecAI is a Python package which can call QCActuators and postprocess their results.
 QCActuator calcualtions could be submitted to either a local machine or a queue system on some external HPC system.
 Calculation results should be retrieved and data should be extracted and stored in formats facilitating future use in machine learning modeling.
 The simulated spectroscopy signals can be transformed and plotted with the Python packages Numpy and Matplotlib.

 SpecAI can be used as
-1) a tool to generate big spectroscopy data for molecules, and calculate spectroscopic descriptors in ML models for predicting molecular properties;
+1) a tool to automatically generate big spectroscopy data for molecules, and calculate spectroscopic descriptors in ML models for predicting molecular properties;
-2) a program to simulate advanced spectroscopy signals not available in standard quantum chemistry pacakges;
+2) a user-friendly wrapper of standard quantum chemistry packages to simulate common spectroscopy signals and postprocess spectroscopy data with minimum human efforts.
-3) a user-friendly wrapper of standard quantum chemistry packages to simulate common spectroscopy signals and spectroscopy data postprocesser.
+3) a program to simulate advanced spectroscopy signals not available in standard quantum chemistry pacakges;

 Currently there are other software packages such as [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) and [QCArchive](https://qcarchive.molssi.org/) which can set up, manipulate, analyze and organize quantum chemical calculations and result datasets.
 They share many similar features with SpecAI.
-However, SpecAI is specialized in generate computational spectroscopic data and seamless connect those data to modern ML models.
+However, SpecAI is specialized in automatically generating and managing computational spectroscopic data and seamlessly connecting those data to modern ML models.

 ## Structure of SpecAI